Welcome to the IE Humanities Center

-Mr. David Moshfegh is currently a Ph.D.
-Candidate in the History Department at UC Berkeley, where his work in European intellectual history has focused on the intersection of the histories of academic disciplines, Orientalism and imperialism.
+David Moshfegh's Ph.D. dissertation was in European intellectual history has focused on the intersection of the histories of academic disciplines, Orientalism and imperialism.
 His dissertation,"From Kulturpolitik to Jihad: The Rise of Islamwissenschaft and German Orientalism in the Era of WWI", examines the emergence of a new Islamicist discipline in German Orientalist scholarship in the closing decades of the nineteenth century and tracks the field's development through the 'Jihad debate' within it during World War I.

 Foundations of Modernity

 Ph.D. in History, Northwestern University (US).
 M.A. in History, McGill University (CA).
 B.A. in intellectual History cum laude, University of Pennsylvania (US).

 Professor Strom-Olsen’s research focuses on the relationship between state ritual and political formation in late fifteenth/century France and the Low Countries.
 He is also interested in late medieval Spanish history and especially the relationship between Castile and the Burgundian Habsburgs in the late 15th and early 16th century.
 A Fulbright scholar to Spain in 1998-99, and a Social Sciences Research Council fellow in 2000, he has published a variety of articles and reviews on European history.
 He is also very interested in music and studied composition at the Royal College of Music in London.